Mirotic: Background

 TVXQ had two promotional singles from the album.
 The title single "Mirotic" won a total of nine number-one trophies on Korean music programs The Music Trend, Music Bank, and M!
 Countdown, and is touted by critics as a staple song of K-pop.
 Though succeeding single "Wrong Number" was unable to meet the success of its predecessor, it was an acclaimed K-pop hit.

 Mirotic won the Disk Daesang (equivalent to Album of the Year) at the 23rd Golden Disk Awards and Album of the Year at the 2008 Mnet KM Music Festival (MKMF).
 It is currently the best-selling album among Korea's second-generation idols, earning the name "Album of the Decade."

 The choreography of "주문-Mirotic," the title track of the album, was done in a collaboration between Korean choreographers and Kenny Wormald, who had also worked with pop stars Justin Timberlake, Chris Brown and Christina Aguilera.
 The song features a "reverse beat" track, meaning that the bass beat is either a half beat or a whole beat late in coming into a new phrase.
 While in most genres of music, the bass note comes in directly on the first beat of the measure in setting the chord of the phrase, reverse beat songs alter this usual method.
 In doing so, the reverse beat genre is said to have an effect of "growing on" the listener, having an addictive sound.

 "Mirotic" is a newly coined term, created by member Hero Jaejoong, that combines the Korean miro (미로), meaning "maze", and the English suffix "-tic".
 The title song was composed by the Danish producers, Remee, Lucas Secon and Thomas Troelsen.
 The German singer, Sarah Connor, also bought the copyright to the song (not specified when).
 Despite the fact that the two original songs were the same composed piece, they have musical differences (TVXQ's version has a rap and multi-layered harmonies while Connor's has a bridge; the melodies in the chorus also differ).
 "Mirotic" is one of the most successful singles ever in South Korea, in 2008 the song was downloaded 2,337,864 times.
 By the end of 2011 the song was officially downloaded 4,173,225 times.

 Reception

-Mirotic has received positive acclaim from music critics.
-Hwang Seon-eop of online magazine IZM rated the album 3.5 out of 5 stars, putting Mirotic as TVXQ's most critically successful album to date.
+Mirotic received positive reviews from music critics.
+Hwang Seon-eop, an editor of South Korean magazine IZM, rated the album 3.5 out of 5 stars, praising the record's production and the group members' performance.